preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst.txt

 The Media Picker opens and you use it to upload an image from your computer or from any of the available resources.

-For more information on how to use the Media Picker, see: :doc:`Media Picker </general-assets/media-picker/index>` (If you're using Omnia v6, note the separate link for the correct description.)
+For more information on how to use the Media Picker, see: :doc:`Media Picker </general-assets/media-picker/index>`

 **Note!** When you upload a background image, the canvas size adjusts automatically.